 One of the advantages of taking a combined pill such as Brevinor is having more control over your menstrual cycle.
 Usually, you’ll take your pill every day for 21 days and when you reach the end of the pack you have a seven-day break until you start the next one.
 This is when you have your period.
 If you wish, you can skip your period for events or occasions which make it inconvenient.
 Simply skip the seven-day break and start taking your next pack of Brevinor right away.
 This means you won’t have a period.
 If you want to do this more than once, speak to your doctor or pharmacist for advice.

 The pill can cause a variety of side effects, some minor and others more serious.
 Your doctor will assess your medical history and any underlying conditions before prescribing Brevinor.
 The combined pill is not suitable for all women.

 There are potential health risks associated with Brevinor.
 These include:

-However, the pill has shown to protect against ovarian cancer, endometriosis and pelvic inflammatory disease.
+However, the pill has shown to be slightly protective against ovarian and endometrial cancer.